 - He was also very proud of Knnillssonn and its commercial failure led to his disillusionment with the music business.

 - Reclusive Artist: At least when it came to live performances, i.e. he never played a single formal concert for a paying audience.
 At all.
 Closest he came was a BBC TV special (but even that wasn't "live", as such) and a few appearances at Beatles conventions where he sang a song or two.

-Screwed By The Label: Knnillsonn, his attempt to Win Back The Crowd by re-creating his classic 60s style, was released in July 1977.
-A few weeks later Elvis died, giving RCA Records an excuse to ignore Nilsson while pushing the lucrative Presley catalogue.
-A year later they released a greatest hits album against his wishes, prompting Nilsson to ask to be released from his contract.
+- Screwed By The Label: Knnillsonn, his attempt to Win Back the Crowd by re-creating his classic 60s style, was released in July 1977.
+A few weeks later Elvis Presley died, giving RCA Records an excuse to ignore Nilsson while pushing the lucrative Presley catalogue.
+A year later they released a Greatest Hits Album against his wishes, prompting Nilsson to ask to be released from his contract.

-The Shelf of Album Languishment/Short Run In Peru: Flash Harry was recorded after he left RCA and didn't have a recording contract.
+- The Shelf of Album Languishment/Short Run in Peru: Flash Harry was recorded after he left RCA and didn't have a recording contract.
 Mercury picked up the album in 1980, but their American division passed on it.
-It ended up just being released in the UK and Japan.
+It ended up just being released in Europe, Australia and Japan.
 In 2013 it finally received an official US release.

 - Technology Marches On: "Kojak Columbo".
 19 inches was in fact "a real good size" for a TV in 1974.
 Today, you can get tablets with bigger screens than that.

 - What Could Have Been: Robert Altman approached Nilsson about doing the music for That Cold Day in the Park in 1969.
 Harry said no, but he worked with Altman 11 years later on Popeye.